HMHelloWorld/CCSLSketch/README.md

 Secondly, we encode CCSL synthesis problem into sketching problem.
 Finally, we using program synthesis tool SKETCH to synthesize incomplete CCSL specification.

+## Requirement
+Our tool use Sketch synthesizer.
+Thus, you have to install it first.
+Download the [sketch-1.7.0.tgz](http://people.csail.mit.edu/jsjeon/adaptive-concretization/sketch-1.7.0.tgz) and follow the instruction in it.
+You may need to set your environment variables as follows:

+    export SKETCH_HOME=/path/to/sketch/runtime
+    export PATH=$PATH:$SKETCH_HOME/..
+A harder way is to install it from source code: front-end/back-end.
+In that case, build architecture-independent version of front-end via:

+    <sketch-frontend> $ make assemble-noarch
+and then set your environment variables as follows:

+    export SKETCH_HOME=/path/to/sketch-frontend
+    export PATH=$PATH:$SKETCH_HOME/target/sketch-1.7.0-noarch-launchers

 ## Structure
 CCSLSketch
 &emsp;&emsp;│──CCSLModel